 Let's convert 1AB.EF16 to decimal.
 The same process is followed with the exception that the base is changed to 16.
-When performing the conversion, the decimal equivalents of the numerals A-F need to be used.
+When performing the conversion, the decimal equivalent of the numerals A-F needs to be used.
 Example 2.4 shows the step-by-step process converting a hexadecimal number to decimal.

-Example 2.4Converting Hexadecimal to Decimal
+Example 2.4Converting hexadecimal to decimal